 Click here to download the Emerging Philanthropists Fund Grant Guidelines to review prior to applying for an Emerging Philanthropists Fund Grant.

-2018 Applications due by midnight on June 13th.
+2022 Applications are due by midnight on June 8.

-Please note, if the deadline falls on a weekend or holiday, applications will be accepted the next business day by midnight.
+Please note, if our application deadlines fall on a weekend or holiday, they will be accepted the next business day by midnight.

-Questions?
-Please contact CFCI Director of Grants and Community Initiatives, Sarah Fletcher at 309-674-8730 or email@example.com.
+Please contact CFCI Director of Grants and Community Initiatives, Sarah Fletcher, at 309-674-8730 or firstname.lastname@example.org.